esthesis-iot/esthesis-core/esthesis-core-docs/docs/04-device-agent/05-Transforming payloads.md

 ## Lua incoming endpoint variable
 In your Lua script, you also have access to an additional variable called `endpoint`.
 This variable contains the MQTT topic or HTTP URI, depending on the source of the incoming payload.
-This can be used to help determine the logic to apply when modifying the payload based on the specific endpoint.
+This can be used to help determine the logic to apply when modifying the payload based on the specific endpoint on which data was received.

 ### Example Lua script making use of the endpoint variable
-Let's say, different from the previous example, we don't have the category name on the first line of the payload, but instead, this information is in the topic or URI name.
-For example, on the endpoint:

-`sensor/hardware/cpu`

-We receive the cpu category payload, with the following structure:
+You have a system that sends data into the following MQTT topics:

+ **sensor/hardware/cpu**:
 ```text
 temperature=20
 load=2
 ```
-On the other hand, in the following endpoint:

-`sensor/hardware/memory`

-We have the memory category  with its data in the payload such as:
+**sensor/hardware/memory**:
 ```text
 free=80
 used=20
 loadAverage=50
 ```

+The format of the data is exactly the same, so you want to implement your Lua script logic only once, however the resulting eLP should be differentiated based on the topic in which the data was received.

-Below is an example of how to utilize the `endpoint` variable in your Lua script to handle that:
+Below is an example of how to utilise the `endpoint` variable in your Lua script to handle that:
 ```lua
 -- Splitting the payload into lines